daz-b-like/ProCam2D_Godot4.x/addons/ProCam2D_0.1/README.md

 ## PCTrackPoint Node

 The PCTrackPoint node is used for defining specific points in the scene that the camera can track.
+This node needs to be added to the scene and `enabled` & `ProCam.track_multiple_objects` set to `true` in order for multi-object tracking to work.
 The camera will always keep these points and the target on the screen, automatically adjusting the zoom level if needed.

 ### Properties